BitlyTwiser/tinyORM/README.md

 - Connection without a flag will create a connection to EACH specific connection.
 - if Connect is false, a connection will not be established.
 If true or missing, a connection will be attempted to the given database.
-- You can switch to the connection anytime using the <insert stuff> command.
 - Note: conflicting connection names will not work, only the first connection will be created.
 - i.e.
 ```